bpetermann/react-native-shopping-cart/README.md

 ### Redux

-- The app utilizes a Redux store to manage the state of the cart and favorites functionality.
+- The app utilizes a Redux store to manage the state of the cart, user and favorites functionality.
 The Redux store handles the logic and storage for these features, providing a centralized location for accessing and modifying this shared state throughout the application.

 ### Run Cypress tests